MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/Petty-cash.md

 [!include [banner](../../includes/banner.md)]

-This article provides information about the petty cash functionality that extends existing localization features as a global feature for all countries and regions. <!-- The following is a broken link -- For more information, see [Petty cash for Eastern Europe and Russia](/localizations/europe/emea-petty-cash). -->
+This article provides information about the petty cash functionality that extends existing localization features as a global feature for all countries and regions.
+For more information, see [Petty cash for Eastern Europe and Russia](../../localizations/europe/emea-petty-cash).

 You can use the petty cash functionality to automate the receipt and expenditure of cash, the creation of primary documents, and the printing of related reports.